-- Clinical placements are based upon availability and are not guaranteed.
-However, we do work closely with each student to secure the best learning experiences available. - We strive to place students within reasonable distance of their residence for clinical learning.
+Faculty and the CPC will work closely with each student to secure the best learning experiences available.

+- Unless there are extenuating circumstances, students can expect to be placed at a clinical site within reasonable distance of their residence.
 A reasonable distance is considered two (2) hours' drive in typical conditions.
-However, there are times that this is not possible including, but not limited to, lack of available sites that meet the course requirements, lack of qualified or available preceptors, or site not accepting students. - WSU has collaborations with many clinical partners that afford students the opportunity to engage in clinical activities within a specific site.
-These opportunities are often limited to employees of the organization. - Students are not guaranteed clinical placement at their place of employment. - Mayo Clinic and other clinical sites may require a separate application in addition to the WSU Department of Graduate Nursing application and an interview before acceptance into the program. - Students who are not accepted into a specific clinical site or program may be assigned clinical sites at another organization.
+However, there are times that this is not possible including, but not limited to, lack of available sites that meet the course requirements, lack of qualified or available preceptors, or site not accepting students. - Students who have a preference for a clinical site placement should notify the program coordinator and CPC as soon as possible.

+- Students requesting a site for which Winona State University does not have an active contract in place mya be denied or have delayed clinical placement. - If the student identifies a preferred clinical placement, a contact person and their contact details must be provided to the CPC at time of request. - The CPC and course faculty will determine the feasibility and requirements for placement at the preferred site and notify the student. - Students may be placed in a border state.
+Students are responsible for obtaining licensure, if required. - WSU has collaboration with many clinical partners that afford students the opportunity to engage in clinical activities within a specific site.
+These opportunities are often limited to employees of the organization. - Students are not guaranteed clinical placement at their place of employment. - Mayo Clinic and other clinical sites may require a separate application in addition to the WSU department of Graduate Nursing application and an interview before acceptance into the program. - Students who are not accepted into a specific clinical site or program may be assigned clinical sites at another organization.